sergeyzwezdin/yandex-cloud-functions-router/README.md

 ### Filtering by Body content

 To filter requests by Body content, specify `body` property for a route.
 For the moment, only JSON content is supported.
 So to use the filter the request must contain `Content-Type: application/json` header and body should contain valid JSON object.
 If these criteria aren't met, the route will be ignored.
-It is **optional** property.
+It is an **optional** property.

 <details>
 <summary>Example</summary>